stig-atle/YarnDesktopClient/README.md

 # Yarn Desktop Client

 A desktop client for Yarn ( https://yarn.social/ ).
-It's being developed and tested on Trisquel (same as Ubuntu\Debian) and NixOS.
+It's being developed and tested on Debian, and has flakes file NixOS.

 # Nixos:
 Flake: